fenzor28/SQL-Project-Zorro/starting_with_questions.md

 Answer: 1) The category " Home/Shop by Brand/YouTube/ " appears to be consistenly popular in various cities like Bribane, Melbourne and 		Sydney 	in Australia
-	2) The category " Home/Shop by Brand/YouTube/ " appears globally popular amongst the maajor countries
+	2) The category " Home/Shop by Brand/YouTube/ " appears globally popular among the major countries like Australia, Canada, United States, Germany, India and United Kingdom.
+	3) It's evident that Youtube is a popular product category across the top countries and cities.